Published and Forthcoming Papers

 Working Papers

-Abstract: I prove existence and uniqueness of a Nash-in-Nash bargaining equilibrium in vertical relations models with inefficient contracts.
+Abstract: We prove existence and uniqueness of a Nash-in-Nash bargaining equilibrium in vertical relations models with inefficient contracts.
 Inefficient contracts do not maximize gains from trade, and evidence shows they are widespread.
 This setting is pervasive in empirical industrial organization, but extant proofs of existence and uniqueness are limited to efficient contracts.
 Nonexistence and multiplicity of equilibria threaten identification, so I add to the literature by showing conditions under which bargaining models can be point identified.
-For empirical work, I show how to check my assumptions hold in a model.
+For empirical work, we show how to check our assumptions hold in a model.
 The results also matter for counterfactual computation and antitrust policy analysis.
+We provide an algorithm for equilibrium computation, including conditions that ensure convergence.

 Work in Progress